ifucolo/Android-encryption-Like-whatsapp/README.md

 also you can use a string for the **public key** because sometimes could came from server like a string and for that you just need see the commnet above the constructor on [AES](LINK)

+See [MainActivity](LINK) to get the complete example of this implementation.

 ### Kotlin Multiplatform
 Its independent from platform and you can use for hybrid projects with kotlin multiplatform librearies